-This podcast explores public health careers, including epidemiology careers.
-The episodes encourages you to think creatively and use innovation, while also focusing on sharing tips, resources, and strategies to help you enter or transition into the field of public health.
+This podcast explores public health careers, epidemiology, and public health entrepreneurship.
+The episodes features conversations that encourage you to think creatively and use innovation, while also helping you see public health everywhere.

 Keep it casual with the Casual Inference podcast.
 Your hosts Lucy D'Agostino McGowan and Ellie Murray talk all things epidemiology, statistics, data science, causal inference, and public health.
 Sponsored by the American Journal of Epidemiology.